3/3/20 By DAN ULLOA

 Kennedy is supporting decriminalization as SAM does claim to do.
 Decriminalization means that if an individual had a small amount of cannabis on them, a police officer would merely write them a ticket akin to a parking ticket rather than arresting them and subjecting them to the court system.
 New York passed a decriminalization bill last June.
 However, decriminalization does not create a legal and equitable industry along with good-paying jobs.
 Without an industry, New Jersey does not get the millions in tax revenue it desperately needs.

 The rhetoric from SAM on social media is quite amusing.
 They often decry the woes of cannabis and 420 reform using language akin to radicals to describe the evils of “Big Cannabis”.
-Moreover, they are opposed to the current medical marijuana (or clinical cannabis) regulatory regimes set up across the country.
+Moreover, they are opposed to the current medical cannabis regulatory regimes set up across the country.

 So while they say they are for decriminalization, in reality, they seem fully against any sort of 420 reform.